Wojtek242/route0/README.md

 `staticd` directory, these will be used preferentially, but otherwise the topology's ones will be used.
 Note that if no `zebra` and/or `staticd` daemon is to be run then the scenario must have empty `zebra` and/or `staticd` directories within its scenario directory.
+Note all FRR protocols rely on `zebra` to function correctly.

 ### Experiment